EOSIO/eosio.cdt/docs/09_tutorials/10_nested_containers/index.md

 There are over 100 cleos commands related to the use of various nested-containers in total and they are listed in the comments of the *.cpp* files before each corresponding eosio action.
 Three *.sh* scripts are provided to facilitate the test and the verification of these cleos commands.

-Before you run each of the *.sh* scripts, you need to make sure your default wallet is unlocked, and replace EOS6...r2C with your own development key.
+Before you run each of the *.sh* scripts, you need to make sure your default wallet is unlocked, and replace EOS6...5CV with your own development key.
 In a development environment, you may need to restart nodeos.

 Before you can use the shell scripts, you must run the *enable-kv.sh* script to enable the [KV_DATABASE protocol feature](https://developers.eos.io/manuals/eos/v2.1/release-notes/index/#key-value-tables-8223-9298) for the nodeos you intend to connect to.
 The *enable-kv.sh* script is located in the *eos/contracts/enable-kv/* subdirectory in the latest release of the eos repository.

 Also it is important to read the comments placed at the beginning of the *.sh* script files and follow those instructions as well.
-After you got through those preparation steps, execute the following two scripts in the root directory of your local repository on your bash console:
+After you get through those preparation steps, and create the subfolders recommended in each shell script to hold related .cpp files, execute the following scripts in the root directory of your local repository on your bash console:

 ```sh
 ./doNestContainer.sh